awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 ### Configure settings for testing devices<a name="config-settings-device"></a>

 Build, flash, and test settings are made in the `configs/userdata.json` file\.
-The following JSON example shows how you can configure IDT for FreeRTOS for testing multiple devices:
+We support Echo Server configuration by loading both the client and server certificates and keys in the `customPath`\.
+For more information, see [Setting up an echo server](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-echo-server.html) in the *FreeRTOS Porting Guide*\.
+The following JSON example shows how you can configure IDT for FreeRTOS to test multiple devices:

 ```
 {